threadi/wp-personio-integration-light/readme.txt

 * Extended logging on import of positions by Personio
 * Fixed wrong occupation slug for filter in archive listings
 * Fixed some typos in texts

+= 1.2.3 =
+* Optimized select- and multi-select-field for plugin-settings.